S. 1792: AI Whistleblower Protection Act

 AI companies and labs

-Because the bill defines employer to include officers, contractors, subcontractors, and agents, individual decision-makers may be implicated when complaints are filed.
-They also must receive notice if they are named in a complaint.
+The bill defines employer broadly to include officers, contractors, subcontractors, and agents, so individual decision-makers can be named in a complaint and must receive notice when they are.

 Department of Labor and federal courts